evasiongames/gameflow/docs/reference/actions.md

 `1.0`

-## Macro

-Defines a sequence of actions that can be assigned a keyboard shortcut and can be explicitly executed in Editor.

-## Magnitude Condition

-Evaluates the magnitude of a specified vector or Force.

-`1.0`

 ## Map Vector

-Maps the components of the vector stored in the specified [Variable](reference.md#variable).
+Maps the components of the vector stored in the specified [Variable](../data.md#variable).

-## Mouse Button Condition

-Evaluates whether a specific mouse button is or has just been pressed.

-## Mouse Button Controller

-Controls the mouse buttons.

-## Mouse Controller

-Controls the mouse events in this [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html).

 ## Move